 This article was originally written in 2010, and things have changed a bit since then.
 This article now refers to the current (2018) procedure.

-My ADI badge is due for renewal in October 2018.
-I got my initial alert that my DBS check (formerly the CRB check) needed to be renewed in early April – 6 months before my badge needs to be renewed.
+My ADI badge was due for renewal in October 2018.
+I got the initial alert that my DBS check (formerly the CRB check) needed to be renewed in early April – 6 months before my badge expired.
 This alert came from DVSA via email.

-I applied immediately online.
+I applied for my DBS immediately online.
 DVSA supplies you with a PIN number and a secret word.
 You apply via an online form.

-Once you have completed your DBS application, you take a printout of the completed form along with the necessary documents to a Post Office branch that does identity/document checks (you can find a local branch at GOV.UK).
-Note that your local Post Office probably can’t do it – it will be one situated in the middle of a large city with no easy parking, and with queues of people doing what people who use Post Office branches usually do (i.e. be prepared for a long wait).
+Once you have completed your DBS application, you take a printout of the completed form along with the necessary documents to a Post Office branch that does identity/document checks (you can find a branch at GOV.UK).
+Note that your local Post Office will almost certainly not have this facility – you will need to go to one likely to be situated in the middle of a large city, with no easy parking, and with queues of people with prams and other annoying things, doing what people who use Post Office branches in the first place usually do.
+In other words, be prepared for a long wait.

-And your driving licence.
-If you are using that as a check document (you probably will be), the date you have to enter on the form is the date you passed your test.
-NOT the “valid from” date on the front of your licence (i.e. when you last did your photo update).
-It’s f—ing stupid, but that’s how it is, and it isn’t explained anywhere obvious that I could find (nor was it an issue last time I had a CRB/DBS check).
-The woman at the Post Office explained this, and told me it catches a lot of other people out , too.
-You have to infer the date from the back of your licence from the entitlements shown there.
+If you are using your driving licence as a check document (and you probably will be), the date you have to physically enter on the form is the date you passed your test.
+It is NOT, as you might reasonably expect (as I did), the “valid from” date on the front of your licence (i.e. when you last did your photo update).
+It’s totally f—ing stupid, but that’s how it is, and it isn’t explained anywhere that I could find (nor was it such an issue any of the previous times I had a CRB/DBS check done).
+The woman at the Post Office told me it catches a lot of other people out , too.
+Basically, if you don’t remember the exact date you passed your test (and I bloody well didn’t), you have to infer the date from the list of entitlements on the back of it.

 I used my passport, my driving licence, and a bank statement as my check documents.
-Actually, I had to apply for a new passport (it was due anyway) because my birth certificate isn’t the one issued at birth, and a copy issued several years later isn’t a valid check document.
+I had recently had to apply for a new passport and used this instead of my birth certificate (which has to be an original, and not a copy like mine is).

 My DBS certificate came through about seven days after the document check was completed (the check at the Post Office triggers your application process).
-It costs £6.00 for the document check.
+It costs £6.00 for the service.